SidestepTechnologies/documentation/public.md

 ### Merchandise for a tour

-The endpoint `artists/:artist_id/store/products?tour_id=:tour_id` could be used to fetch a list of products for a tour.
+The endpoint `artists/:artist_id/store/products?tour_id=:tour_id` can be used to fetch a list of products for the tour.

 #### Request
 ##### Params